akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 We suggest following our method which leans on some useful existing PIM features to interact with Julia.

-This method is based on one of our Akeneo App Store connector specifications: [GlobalLink Connect for Akeneo](https://marketplace.akeneo.com/extension/globallink-connect-akeneo) from the [Translations.com](https://www.translations.com) company.
+This method is based on one of the Akeneo App Store connector specifications: [GlobalLink Connect for Akeneo](https://marketplace.akeneo.com/extension/globallink-connect-akeneo) from the [Translations.com](https://www.translations.com) company.

 ## Some pre-requisites